luiz158/logistic-configs/README.md

-# logistic-configs
-Configurations to Logistic Project
+# Configurations to Logistic Project